AshleyYakeley/Truth/mkdocs/docs/index.md

 ## Storage

 Pinafore stores relationships between typed entities, known as properties, in a database on your computer.
-These properties are composable as "morphisms", and can be used to retrieve and update information.
+These properties are composable, and can be used to retrieve and update information.

-For example, one can compose properties "mother" and "name" into a morphism "mother's name".
+For example, one can compose properties "mother" and "name" into a property "mother's name".
-Then one can use that morphism to look up or update the mother's name of a given person, or alternatively, retrieve the set of people whose mother's name is a given name.
+Then one can use that property to look up or update the mother's name of a given person, or alternatively, retrieve the set of people whose mother's name is a given name.

 ## User Interface